JH-Byun/jh-byun.github.io/pub/_posts/2018-ICASS.md

 ---
-title: "Networked operation of a UAV using Gaussian process-based delay compensation and model predictive control"
+title: "Tracking Control of a Multirotor UAV in a Network Environment with Time-Varying Delay "
 header:
-  teaser: tumbnails/2019_icra.png
+  teaser: tumbnails/2018_iccas.png
-conference: ICRA
+conference: ICCAS
 links:
  - paper:
    name: "Paper"